lewigi/Machine-Learning-Project-Vaccination-Patterns/README.md

 ### 4. Model Selection and Training

 A baseline model was developed using Logistic Regression.
-More complex models were also developed using Random Forest and *K*-Nearest Neighbours
+More complex models were also developed using Random Forest and *K*-Nearest Neighbours.
+Ensemble methods were applied using XGBoost.
+Further tuning was done using GridSearchCV.

 ### 5. Model Evaluation